-Years ago, when Aunt Ilana travelled to Samaná so often that she was practically a resident, she came back from one of her trips with a culinary discovery.
-Starting now read this post in your head in the voice of Sir David Attenborough, go ahead, it’s very amusing.
+Years ago, when Aunt Ilana traveled to Samaná so often that she was practically a resident, she came back from one of her trips with a culinary discovery.

 Aunt Ilana's great discovery?
 Pan de coco (coconut bread).
 This thick, unleavened bread was sold by street vendors in some remote campo of Samaná.
 Unfortunately, although she got to try it, she could not get the recipe for it.

 Upon hearing the news I was very intrigued.
-With this as an excuse we set sail for Samaná.
-OK, we didn’t set sail, we just drove there.
+With this as an excuse, we left for Samaná.

 - 1 cup coconut milk

 - 2 teaspoons of coconut oil to add to the dough

 - 1/4 cup coconut flakes (optional)

 - Oil a baking tray with half the oil, reserve the rest.
 Pre-heat oven to 300 ºF (150 ºC)